 Gen-Z has no counter culture - and how we can fix that

-Ultimately, it is obvious that capitalism trampled all of these counter-movements as time went on and corporations understood how to placate the youth with proper advertising techniques.
+Ultimately, these counter-movements faded into time as corporations understood how to placate the youth with proper advertising techniques.
 However, gen-z has been the most influenceable generation thus far.
 From what is popular online, it would seem that we all aspire to be bland influencers who have sold-out their lives and privacy to be complete phonies and consume, consume, consume.
+How can we offset this trend, and establish a 'culture baseline' for our generation?
+The answer: swing maybe too far in the opposite direction with a counter-culture!

 The first step to creating a counter-culture is to define the problem affecting our generation: which I would argue is social media itself.
 I am not on social media anymore, but I hear about the trending topics such as the idea around "third-spaces".
 Third spaces are a place away from home or work, where people can commune.
 The internet and I agree that gen-z is lacking in these "third spaces" and suffering from loneliness.
 We have made our third-space the black-mirror in our pockets, with a perfectly tailored algorithm that we cannot escape.